sdr-enthusiasts/docker-reversewebproxy/README.md

 The software packages and OS layers included in this project are used with permission under license terms that are distributed with these packages.

-The combination of these packages and any additional software written to combine and configure the Webproxy are Copyright 2021 by kx1t, and licensed under the GNU General Public License, version 3 or later.
+The combination of these packages and any additional software written to combine and configure the Webproxy are Copyright 2021-2024 by Ramon F. Kolb (kx1t), and licensed under the GNU General Public License, version 3 or later.
 If you desire to use this software with a different license, please contact the author.

 Summary of License Terms
 This program is free software: you can redistribute it and/or modify it under the terms of